Master of Arts in

 View Scholarship Opportunities including details about our Leadership Award, a substantial scholarship opportunity for outstanding applicants.
 Join an Info Session

-The Duke Masters in Bioethics & Science Policy program teaches students how to identify, analyze, and propose solutions to myriad complex issues at the intersection of science, technology, ethics, and policy.
+The Duke Master of Arts in Bioethics & Science Policy offers two concentrations: bioethics and science policy; and tech ethics and policy.
+The program teaches students how to identify, analyze, and propose solutions to myriad complex issues at the intersection of science, technology, ethics, and policy.

-Our curriculum is distinct in its focus on bioethics and science policy, rather than bioethics or medical ethics alone.
-Today’s world of rapid progress in the sciences has seen an increased demand for professionals with expertise in the ethical and policy implications of an increasingly broad range of scientific areas.
+Our program is distinct in its focus on bioethics, tech ethics, and policy, rather than bioethics or technology alone.
+Today’s world of rapid progress in the sciences and technology has seen an increased demand for professionals with expertise in the ethical and policy implications of an increasingly broad range of scientific and technological areas.
 Our expanded focus provides a broader education, opens more opportunities to graduating students, and prepares students to meet an ever-growing need in society.

 To achieve these goals, the curriculum is comprised of: